green-coding-solutions/cloud-energy/README.md

 Currently the model supports following variables:
 - CPU Utilization `[float 0-100]`
     + The utilization of all your assigned cores cumulative and normalized to 0-100
-- CPU Cores `[integer (1,]]`
-    + The total cores of the bare metal machine.
-NOT the cores assigned to you as a guest
 - CPU Chips `[integer (1,)]`
     + The CPU chips installed on the mainboard.
 Most machines have either 1 or 2.
     + If you do not know this value rather leave it off.
-- CPU Make
-    + The CPU vendor.
-Currently only data for intel and amd is present.
-If you have a different make try using intel, because it has the highest variance in the data.
 - RAM `[integer (0,]]`
 - TDP `[integer (0,]]`
     + The thermal design power of the CPU in your system.
 This value you typically find only on the data sheet online.